moloughlin/goodscloud-magento/README.md

 2. Add a Channel for every StoreView
 3. Add every AttributeSet as PropertySet to every Channel
 4. Add every Attribute as PropertySchema to every PropertySet
+5. Map properties to property sets
-5. Copy the category tree to GoodsCloud
+6. Copy every store view category tree to GoodsCloud